mattdzugan/World-Population-Cartogram/README.md

 It's over there.
 To the left.
 Further... keep going... further.
 Yep, there it is.

 #### Do the coordinates refer to Latitude & Longitude?
 No!
-Despite the fact that the values may appear to be in the same range as Lattiude and Longitude, this is purely a coincidence.
+Despite the fact that the values may appear to be in the same range as Latiude and Longitude, this is purely a coincidence.
 The exact values of the coordinate-system are completely arbitrary.
 For this reason, I'd suggest always removing axis labels, tick marks, and any gridlines/graticule from visualization of this data.

 #### This thing looks so weird, why would I ever use it?
 Humans subconsiously find 'bigger things' more memorable and striking.
 So when seeing a graphic like this one of [Countries by System of Government](https://en.wikipedia.org/wiki/List_of_countries_by_system_of_government)